pivotal-cf/docs-pks/vsphere-nsxt-cluster-objects.hbs.md

   </tr>
 </table>

-The IP address allocated to each VS is derived from the **Floating IP Pool** that was created for use with Tanzu Kubernetes Grid Integrated Edition.
+The IP address allocated to each VS is derived from the **Floating IP Pool** that was created for use with {{  vars.product }}.
 The VS for the HTTP Ingress Controller and the VS for the HTTPS Ingress Controller use the same IP address.

 ##<a id="nsxt-ddi"></a> NSX DDI/IPAM

-For each Kubernetes cluster created, Tanzu Kubernetes Grid Integrated Edition extracts and allocates the following NSX subnets from the [IP blocks](./nsxt-prepare-env.html#plan) created in preparation for installing Tanzu Kubernetes Grid Integrated Edition with NSX:
+For each Kubernetes cluster created, {{  vars.product }} extracts and allocates the following NSX subnets from the [IP blocks](./nsxt-prepare-env.html#plan) created in preparation for installing {{  vars.product }} with NSX:

 <table>
   <tr>